jerkocurkovic/HCI-2023-24/semester-project/README.md

 # Semester project

-The source code of your main project; place the source code for the full-fledged implementation here.
+The source code of my main project.